0xadri/notes-js/__html.md

 These are the characters that need to be coded for HTML, such as "<", "&" and "©".

-Read the official reference on www.w3.org - entities
+Read the official reference: https://www.w3.org/TR/html4/sgml/entities.html

 Read more about HTML special characters on www.tedmontgomery.com